margaretmf/margaretmf.github.io/keycreativewriting.md

 ## Gabby's Gratitude List ##
 One night, Gabby complianed to mama, "I had a terrible day today".
-She then said, "nothing at all went my way!"
+Gabby then said, "nothing at all went my way!"

-Mama responded and encouraged Gabby to have an attitude of gratitude.
+Mama responded with understanding but encouraged Gabby to have an attitude of gratitude.
 "Be thankful", she told Gabby, "because that will help you have a joyful mood!"

-So each new day Gabby goes around and counts her blessings.
+So each new day Gabby started going around and counting her blessings.
-And each night with mama she remembers all of the little things.
+And each night with mama she started remembering all of the little things.

 One night, Gabby lists things like the warm sun that is bright.
 And she lists things like her favorite dress with a bow, which is blue and white.